ondrocks/zodiacpress/readme.txt

 == Upgrade Notice ==

 = 1.8.3 =
-* Fix - Fixed a bug that made the Natal Report Planets and Points settings, and Asepcts settings, appear blank.
+* Fix - Fixed a bug that made the Natal Report Planets and Points settings, and Aspects settings, appear blank.

 = 1.8.1 =
 Fixed - New Atlas database table INDEX needed max length.